 Below are an abundance of scriptures, most of which are self-explanatory, which establish the fact that every single person born on this earth has a chance to be saved.
-While I will never understand the thoughts and intents of the heart of God, or fully comprehend His foreknowledge (and Paul’s statements on predestination), I do believe that Jesus, Paul and Peter have made it more than clear to all of us who truly seek Him in His word, that no one, pre-birth is designated for hell at the whim of God, and that everyone has an opportunity to recognize and choose the only one who can save us from the consequences of sin.
+While I will never understand the thoughts and intents of the heart of God, or fully comprehend His foreknowledge, I do believe that Jesus, Paul and Peter have made it more than clear to all of us who truly seek Him in His word, that no one, pre-birth is designated for hell at the whim of God, and that everyone has an opportunity to recognize and choose the only one who can save us from the consequences of sin(Romans 1:18-21).

 Psalm 19:1-4 In this passage, David states that the heavens declare the glory of the Lord and the earth shows His handiwork.
 Day after day they pour forth knowledge and night after night they pour forth speech.
 There is no language where their voice isn’t heard.
 Their words have gone out to the end of the world.

 Psalm 97:6 The heavens declare His righteousness and all of the people see His glory.

 Matthew 11:28-30 Come to me all ye that labor and are heavy laden and I will give you rest….

 Anyone who is weary and burdened is invited by Jesus to come to Him for rest.
 He doesn’t invite those he’s allegedly already chosen.
-He wants and invited all of us.
+He wants and has invited us all.

 Matthew 18:14 When Jesus is talking about children, He specifically states that it is not His Father’s will that even one of these should perish.
 Clearly, Jesus is sharing His (and the Father’s) hope that every single one of the children on earth will seek Him and find Him.
 His will is that none perish, yet many do, thereby confirming that we have a will that can reject God.